derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development-with-oke/LabGuide200.md

     ![](images/200/LabGuide200-315d446f.png)

   - You've just generated an RSA key pair that we will use to authenticate you to the OCI API.
-On the User Settings page in your browser, click **Add Public Key**
+Click **back** to get back to the User Settings page in your browser, click **Add Public Key**

     ![](images/200/LabGuide200-70626501.png)